jarrodparkes/jarrodparkes.github.io/_posts/2019-02-14-zero-to-one.md

 ## Party Like It’s 1999

-- start with “what does everyone agree with?”
+- start with "what does everyone agree with?"
-- the early 90s are less remembered but include the fall of the Berlin Wall, technological optimism, the dot com crash, and a return to a globalism focus and “bricks” instead of “clicks”
+- the early 90s are less remembered but include the fall of the Berlin Wall, technological optimism, the dot com crash, and a return to a globalism focus and "bricks" instead of "clicks"
 - stay lean and flexible and keep taking small steps
 - you need a bit of the 90s hubris, but maybe not the blind optimism